 High Density Polyethylene (HDPE) pipe systems longer than 100 feet must be anchored at the upstream end if the slope exceeds 25 percent and the downstream end placed in a minimum 4 foot long section of the next larger pipe size.
 This sliding sleeve connection allows for the high thermal expansion/contraction coefficient of the pipe material.
+These sleeve connections should be located as close to the discharge end of the outfall system as is practical.

-3.7.7 Pipe Structure Criteria
+Pipe Structure Criteria